go-delve/delve/Documentation/api/ClientHowto.md

 * For strings, arrays, slices *and structs* the load is incomplete if: `Variable.Len > len(Variable.Children)`.
 This can happen to structs even if LoadConfig.MaxStructFields is -1 when MaxVariableRecurse is reached.
 * For maps the load is incomplete if: `Variable.Len > len(Variable.Children) / 2`
+* For interfaces the load is incomplete if the only children has the onlyAddr attribute set to true.

 ### Loading more of a Variable